ITALY

 Italy has one of the oldest populations in Europe.
 As of 2024, persons aged 65 and over represent approximately 24% of the total population, which corresponds to around 14 million individuals.

-The share of people aged 80+ in the country is expected to more than double by 2060, increasing from 6.3% to 13.2% (EU-28: 5.1% to 11.8%), with most of the growth happening after 2030.
+The share of people aged 80+ in the Country is expected to more than double by 2060, increasing from 6.3% to 13.2% (EU-27: 5.1% to 11.8%), with most of the growth happening after 2030.
+These projections are confirmed and reinforced in the European Commission’s Ageing Report 2024, which shows Italy among the countries with the steepest increase in very-old age dependency ratios.
+(2024 ageing report).[1]

 Although Italians have a greater life expectancy at 65 than in most EU-27 Member States, they have a lower one in terms of living in good health.
 Healthy life expectancy at age 65 is 9.5 years in Italy, below the EU-27 average level of 9.9 years.